phax/ph-schematron/README.md

 * v6.0.0 - work in progress
     * Using the new Maven group ID `com.helger.schematron` (the group ID of the Maven plugin stays untouched: `com.helger.maven`)
+    * Created a new submodule `ph-schematron-api` that contains the shared implementation parts
     * Created a new submodule `ph-schematron-pure` that contains the pure implementation
+    * Created a new submodule `ph-schematron-xslt` that contains the XSLT based implementation
+    * Dropped the submodule `ph-schematron` - pick one of `ph-schematron-xslt` or `ph-schematron-pure` instead
     * Extended the SVRL XSD to also work if foreign elements are allowed see [#111](https://github.com/phax/ph-schematron/issues/111) (thanks [@flowrider3000](https://github.com/flowrider3000)) and [#101](https://github.com/phax/ph-schematron/issues/101) (thanks [@Michiel-s](https://github.com/Michiel-s))
+    * The default processing engine for the Schematron validation changed from `pure` to `schematron`
 * v5.6.5 - 2020-11-19
     * Updated to Saxon-HE 10.3
     * Added `SchematronResourceXSLTCache.clearCache()` and `SchematronResourceSCHCache.clearCache()` (see [#109](https://github.com/phax/ph-schematron/issues/109)) - thanks [@SnowMakerDemo](https://github.com/SnowMakerDemo)